m0cYD/dpi_killer/README.md

 Since on highly restricted networks, DNS blocking is also an issue, this app also runs a DNS encryption tool and redirects all outgoing DNS requests through it.

+This app is originally created to be used in Iran and only works for HTTPS websites.

 --------------------------------------------------

 Please note